taahakh/crunch/README.md

 # Crunch

-A Web Scraper that works on doing mass grouped requests.
+A Web Scraper that works on mass grouped requests.

 Crunch provides flexibility in creating your own custom retry and request handlers while providing a default solution